-Notes to the Financial Statements For the year ended 31 December 2024
+Notes to the Financial Statements

 1. General information

 The Company was incorporated with limited liability in Guernsey, as a registered closed-ended investment company on 12 April 2013.
 The Company's Shares were admitted to trading on AIM of the London Stock Exchange ("LSE") on 14 May 2013.